 As the prime example in their lives, we need to continue to work on our own flaws.
 We also want to show them that doing so takes courage, strength and sometimes failing.
 Showing them how to say, “I am sorry” and then continue on in this endeavor is a powerful lesson they will continue to remember for years.

-We also want to be sure they are getting out and enjoying the company of a variety of people and variety of experiences.
+We also want to be sure they are getting out and enjoying the company of a variety of people and a variety of experiences.

 Homeschooling takes love and courage.
 Homeschooling takes patience.
 And coffee….loads and loads of coffee!

 Hello!
 My name is Jen and I am a working homeschool mom of two who blogs over at Practical, By Default.
 I am excited to be here to talk about the pros and cons of homeschooling.
 After 10 years I have seen the good, bad and the ugly!
-Thanks also to Crystal for inviting to contribute to her site, I am so excited to be here.
+Thanks also to Crystal for inviting me to contribute to her site, I am so excited to be here.